-Community Mental Health & Addictions Worker
+Community Mental Health & Addictions Worker Program

 The unique curriculum for this program has been prepared in direct partnership with industry agencies supporting individuals with mental health challenges and addictions.
-Based on the input received from these industry partners, this program has been specifically designed to prepare students – philosophically, mentally/intellectually, emotionally, and experientially – for a successful career with longevity and the potential for advancement in the challenging field of mental health and addictions.
+Based on the input received from these industry partners, this program has been specifically designed to prepare you – philosophically, mentally/intellectually, emotionally, and experientially – for a successful career with longevity and the potential for advancement in the challenging field of mental health and addictions.
 This program respects the histories and vulnerabilities of many who are drawn to working in the field of mental health and addiction and provides ongoing support.

 The Stenberg College Community Mental Health & Addictions Worker Training Program prepares graduates, through mental health worker courses, to: